Apple Pie Bars

 - Alternatively, you can cut strips of dough out of the rolled dough and apply a lattice topping.

-- Bake for 35 minutes or till crust is brown and apples are tender.
+- Bake for 35 minutes or till the crust is brown and the apples are tender.

-- To make glaze, mix powdered sugar, vanilla and add hot water till you reach your desired consistency.
-Drizzle or brush over top crust.
+- To make the glaze, mix powdered sugar, vanilla and add hot water till you reach your desired consistency.
+Drizzle or brush over the top crust.

 - Serve warm or cold.